 Any discharge into the stormwater drainage network that is not entirely composed of stormwater is an illicit discharge.
 Examples of an illicit discharge are motor oils, yard clippings, sediment, sewage, chemicals, fertilizers, and water used from carpet cleaning, car washing, pressure washing.
 Swimming pools being drained when the water has not been first un-chlorinated is another example of an illicit discharge.
 Illicit discharges can cause local waterbodies to become cloudy, cause an increase in nutrients and bacteria, and raise the cost of the water treatment process.
 Eliminating illicit discharges is an important step in protecting local waterbodies, and ultimately, your drinking water.

 Best Management Practices (BMPs) are schedules of activities, prohibitions of practices, maintenance procedures, structural controls, local ordinances and other management practices designed to prevent or reduce the discharge of pollutants.
 BMPs also include treatment requirements, operating procedures, and practices to control runoff, spills or leaks, waste disposal, or drainage from raw material storage areas.
 Construction sites are required to utilize BMPs in order to minimize the amount of displaced sediment and debris reaching the stormwater drainage network.
 Some examples of BMPs at construction sites are silt fences, inlet protection, detention basins, construction entrances, concrete washout areas, wheel wash areas, and vegetation.

 Stormwater Management Plan

-Copies of the TPDES General Permit and records of all data used to complete the application (NOI) for this general permit and satisfy the public participation requirements for this general permit is retained at Public Works (285 Uptown Blvd #100, Cedar Hill, TX 75104).
+Copies of the TPDES General Permit and records of all data used to complete the application (NOI) for this general permit and satisfy the public participation requirements for this general permit are retained at Environmental Services (285 Uptown Blvd #100, Cedar Hill, TX 75104).

 - Stormwater Management Plan MS4 Permit TXR040280 Jan 2019 to Jan 2024